Adansonia - Baobab: Planting and Growing

 The baobab tree in a few words

-- Adansonia are primarily native to Africa, particularly Madagascar, where the greatest diversity of these majestic trees can be found.
+• Adansonia trees are primarily native to Africa, particularly Madagascar, where the greatest diversity of these majestic trees can be found.

-- The baobab is often called the “tree of life” due to its many uses, including as a food source, for medicinal purposes, and even in construction.
+• The baobab is often referred to as the “tree of life” due to its many uses, including food, medicine, and even construction.

-- Able to survive in arid conditions, Adansonia store significant amounts of water in their trunks, making them resilient to climate change.
+• Able to survive in arid conditions, Adansonia trees store significant amounts of water in their trunks, making them resilient to climate change.

-- Despite their hardiness, several baobab species are now endangered due to deforestation and climate change, requiring conservation efforts.
+• Despite their robustness, several species of baobabs are now endangered due to deforestation and climate change, requiring conservation efforts.

 But that’s not all.
-Behind their wise old sage appearance, Adansonia hides more than meets the eye.
-Known by the nickname “tree of life,” they serve as a pharmacy, grocery store, and shade source during hot days for local populations.
-From their leaves to their bark, not to mention their fruits, they have more than one trick up their sleeve to surprise you.
+Behind their wise old appearance, Adansonia hides more than meets the eye.
+Known by the nickname “tree of life,” they are at once a pharmacy, a grocery store, and a source of shade on hot days for the local population.
+From their leaves to their bark, and even their fruit, they have more than one trick up their sleeve to surprise you.

-In our regions, we can only grow them in pots indoors or outdoors during the warmer season.
-But apart from that, it’s a sturdy plant that will hold up well, even in our overheated and dry indoor environments.
+For us, they can only be grown in pots indoors or outdoors during the warmer season.
+But apart from that, it’s a hardy plant that will thrive even in our overheated and dry indoor environments.

-So, next time you come across a baobab during your travels (well, okay, you’d have to travel far…), don’t forget to greet this true patriarch of nature.
-It was here long before us and, if we make the necessary efforts in terms of conservation and fighting climate change, it will be here long after us.
+So, the next time you come across a baobab on your travels (well, okay, you’d have to travel far…), don’t forget to salute this true patriarch of nature.
+It was here long before us and, if we make the necessary efforts in terms of conservation and combating climate change, it will be here long after us.
 And that’s rock’n’roll!

 Botany and description